 Separately, bushfire risk management required to protect life and property assets in bushfire prone areas can also impact the urban forest.
-These impacts occur through clearing for measures such as firebreaks and asset protection zones as required under the Bushfires Act 1954 and SPP 3.7.
-The UFS will not conflict with bushfire management requirements under the Bushfires Act 1954 or SPP 3.7 however will seek ways to ensure best-practice management to balance tree retention with bushfire risk mitigation.
+These impacts occur through clearing for measures such as firebreaks and asset protection zones as required under the Bushfires Act 1954 and State Planning Policy 3.7 Planning in Bushfire Prone Areas.